nitinkc/nitinkc.github.io/_posts/Java/2019-10-04-java8_Syntax Reference.md

 ### Function

-The Function interface represents a function (method) that **takes a single parameter T and returns a single value R**.
+The Function interface represents a function that **takes a single parameter T and returns a single value R**.

 Commonly used with streams.map()